AstarNetwork/plasmdocs/TechnicalChapter/OVM.md

 ### Ownership payout contract

 Ownership payout contract is a contract that the token owner can withdraw.
-Specifically, the token can be returned to Layer1 by proving ownership of the token by the inclusion proof.
+Specifically, When the Exit is determined to be true in the Challenge Game, the owner represented by that State Object (in this case, OwnershipPredicate) can withdraw the token.
 The Ownership Payout contract is expressed in the Ethereum contract like [this] (https://github.com/cryptoeconomicslab/ovm-contracts/blob/master/contracts/Predicate/plasma/OwnershipPayout.sol).

 # Modules